etendosoftware/docs/docs/developer-guide/etendo-mobile/tutorials/create-new-subapplication.md

 !!! tip
     All subapps have to have at least two languages: _en-US_ and _es-ES_.

-As you can see, we use `locale` to set the language of the sub-application.
+As you can see, we use `locale` to set the language of the subapplication.
 This `locale` is an instace of a custom handler of the language which is based in `i18n` and defined in this path `subapp/src/localization/locale.ts`.

 ``` typescript title="locale.ts"
 const locale: LocaleModule = {